fabferri/az-pattern/vwan1/vwan-securehubs-spoke-and-child-spoke-s2s/README.md

 At the hub level:

-- Private traffic is sent to Azure Firewall through routing intent.
+- Secure hub routing intent currently applies only to `PrivateTraffic`.
+No internet routing intent is configured.
+- Spoke hub connections set `enableInternetSecurity = false`.
 - The Azure Firewall Policy permits transit across all private address prefixes; therefore, traffic between spoke VNets and between spoke VNets and branch networks is allowed.
-- Spoke hub connections set `enableInternetSecurity = false`.
-- No internet routing intent is configured.

-So the design combines Azure Firewall inspection in the virtual hub with explicit NVA steering for traffic to and from child spokes.

 ## IP Addressing Plan